View Other Content

 1953 - Louis Bimpson bagged the first of his 39 reds goals as we beat Cardiff City 2-1 in a top-flight encounter at Anfield, with Bill Jones also on target.

 Double award winners

 2009 - Rafael Benítez and Steven Gerrard were named the Barclays Manager and Player of the Month, respectively.
 On the same day, Gerrard agreed a new contract until 2013, with Dirk Kuyt signing on until 2012.

 1958 – Former reserve team kit man John Wright was born in Liverpool.
 He was with the club for nearly a decade, initially as a masseur at the Academy, and is the father of former reds right-back Stephen Wright.

 1901 - Left-winger Billy Chalmers was born in Aberdeen.
-He only made two senior appearances after signing from Old Aberdeen FC in 1923, and moved on to Tranmere Rovers in June 1925.
+He only made two senior appearances after signing from Old Aberdeen FC in 1923, moving on to Tranmere Rovers in June 1925.

 1926 - Outside-left Ken Brierley was born in Ashton-under-Lyme.
 He went on to net eight times in 61 first-team appearances after signing from Oldham Athletic for £7,000 in February 1948, returning there in March 1953.